modons/LMR/docs/index.rst

 Contributing to docs
 --------------------
 The documentation needs more work!
-If you'd like to contribute please consider taking a bit of time to write on a topic.
+If you'd like to contribute, please consider taking a bit of time to write on a topic.

 If there's some usage of the LMR framework that's not described, write about it!
-The documentation itself is written using reStructuredText format.
+The documentation is written using reStructuredText format and generated using Sphinx.

 Resources
 ^^^^^^^^^